Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Absence of peripheral pulse.

-• Change of colour and temperature.
+• Change of color and temperature.

 • There may be abscess formation.